 The Purple-backed Cabbageworm Moth (Evergestis pallidata) is difficult to photograph.
 During the day, the moth swirls around dense vegetation and then settles on the underside of a leaf or branch.
-The top of the wing is cream colored with two light brown wavy transverse lines.
+The top of the wing is cream-colored with two light brown wavy transverse lines.
 On the outside of the wing at the front transverse line is a figure of three interlocking round shapes.
 The species flies in one generation from June to September and the wingspan is 24-29mm.
 Host plant: Rapeseed, Horseradish, Cabbage, and Winter-cress.
 Dutch name: Bonte valkmot.
 Frisian name: –

 Dark Bordered Pearl – 2020 (NL)

 The forewing of the Dark Bordered Pearl (Evergestis limbata) is yellow with a thin brown cross band at 1/3.
 A broad brown zone can be seen along the termen, with halfway a short brown band running longitudinally to the center.
 At the costa on 2/3, a brown ‘8’ can be seen that rests against the small short brown band.
 The hindwing is light yellow and also has that broad brown zone along the termen.
-The flying period in one generation is from June to August, sometimes September, and the wingspan is 20-23mm.
-The larvae feed on the undersides of leaves.
+The flying period in one generation is from June to August, sometimes September and the wingspan is 20-23mm.
+The larvae feed on the undersides of the leaves.
 Host plant: Garlic Mustard and Hedge Mustard.
 Dutch name: Gezoomde valkmot.
 Frisian name: –